Regulatory actions for Jan. 15, 2026

 Jan.
 15, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: ASP, Camdiab, Fujifilm Healthcare Europe, Vizmark, Ypsomed.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Emergent, Immedica, Immunitybio, Ipsen, Sandoz, Travere.

 Briefs